LAST UPDATED: 21/10/2021

 If you are not sure of your options...

-Below are the steps to request a COVID-19 vaccination appointment in Croatia for persons without Croatian health insurance and tourists, according to the Croatian Red Cross and HZJZ.
+Below are the steps to get a COVID-19 vaccination in Croatia for persons without Croatian health insurance and tourists, according to the Croatian Red Cross and HZJZ.

 Step #1 Contact HZJZ